betamore/fewd/slides/unit4.md

 ???

-* style sheet language for formatting / styling markup languages such as HTML
+* Style sheet language for formatting / styling markup languages such as HTML
-* enables the separation of content (HTML) and presentation (CSS)
+* Enables the separation of content (HTML) and presentation (CSS)
 * [Cascading Style Sheets on Wikipedia](https://en.wikipedia.org/wiki/Cascading_Style_Sheets)

 ---